 |Classification / Family||Acridine derivatives, Blue emitter, TADF blue host materials, Phosphorescent organic light-emitting devices (PHOLEDs), Sublimed materials|

 |Appearance||Pale yellow powder/crystals|

 *Sublimation is a technique used to obtain ultra pure-grade chemicals.
 For more details about sublimation, please refer to the Sublimed Materials for OLED devices page.

 DMAC-DPS is great for applications in TADF-OLED devices, thanks to its rather broad blue emission nature with a full width at half-maximum of ≈ 80 nm, short lived excited-state (≈3.0 µs in solid ﬁlms), bipolar charge-transporting capability, and high photoluminescence quantum yields (PLQYs).

-DMAC-DPS can be used either as a deep blue emitter, or as a blue dopant material in TADF-OLED devices.
+DMAC-DPS is normally used as a blue dopant material in TADF-OLED devices.

 |Device structure||ITO/HATCN (7 nm)/ TAPC (40 nm)/DCDPA (10 nm)/ CzCbPy: 20 wt% DMAC-DPS (25 nm)/TSPO1 (5 nm)/TPBi (30 nm)/LiF (1.5 nm)/Al (100 nm) |

 |Max Current Efficiency||35.0 cd/A|

 |Device structure||ITO/a-NPD (30 nm)/TCTA (20 nm)/CzSi (10 nm)/DMAC–DPS:DPEPO (20 nm)/DPEPO (10 nm)/TPBI (30 nm)/LiF (1 nm)/Al |